- Phone: (651) 429-9026

-Join the book club (generally the fourth Monday of each month, though adjustments are often made for holidays) for monthly discussions of both fiction and non-fiction books.
+Join the book club (generally the fourth Monday of each month, though adjustments are made for holidays) for monthly discussions of both fiction and non-fiction books.
 Come every month, or drop in per your interest in individual books.
 Fall meetings will continue on Zoom and that decision will be re-evaluated in January 2022.

 Get to know others in the church while enjoying a meal together.

 Provide fellowship for those who knit, crochet, and enjoy other hand crafts, and donate items such as baby blankets, hats, mittens and prayer shawls to our church and community.

 Meet two days a week for bible study as well as plan and participate in special events, like the Wild Game Dinner in the winter.